 APK file under the Beta testing or Alpha testing tab, and mark the application as published.

-When the selected test users you add to your alpha or beta program purchase in-app products in your application, they will make actual purchases and will be charged for them.
+When the selected test users that you have added to your alpha or beta program purchase in-app products in your application, they will make actual purchases and will be charged for them.
 For testing purchases, you can register the e-mail addresses that should have testing access, under Settings in the developer console.
-The users with these e-mail addresses can purchase your in-app products as without being charged for the purchase, and the transaction is canceled automatically at a later stage.
+The users with these e-mail addresses can purchase your in-app products without being charged for the purchase, and the transaction is canceled automatically at a later stage.

 In order to access in-app products from your application, you must register them in Google Play.
 Go to the In-app products page and click Add new product.

 Fill out the following information about your product: